erikhedb/ML_AI_Labs/README.md

 # TODO

-## Explore the Sidekit breast cancer data set with multiple linear regresion
+## Explore the Sidekit breast cancer data set
+- Does multiple linear regresion say anything?
 - What are the most important factors for breast cancer?

 - Read up on the conclutions different classifyer algorithms